FaserF/ha-kadermanager/README.md

 The data is being refreshed every 30 minutes per default, unless otherwise defined in the refresh time.

 ## Automation example
+Send a reminder for the next event two days before

 ```yaml
 automation:
   - alias: "Reminder for Kadermanager event two days before"